Vehicular automation

 Vehicular automation is using technology to assist or replace the operator of a vehicle such as a car, truck, aircraft, rocket, military vehicle, or boat.
 Assisted vehicles are semi-autonomous, whereas vehicles that can travel without a human operator are autonomous.
 The degree of autonomy may be subject to various constraints such as conditions.
 Autonomy is enabled by advanced driver-assistance systems (ADAS) of varying capacity.

 Related technology includes advanced software, maps, vehicle changes, and outside vehicle support.
+The benefits of viewing automated driving from a sociotechnical systems perspective has been discussed.

 Autonomy presents varying issues for road, air, and marine travel.
 Roads present the most significant complexity given the unpredictability of the driving environment, including diverse road designs, driving conditions, traffic, obstacles, and geographical/cultural differences.

 Autonomy implies that the vehicle is responsible for all perception, monitoring, and control functions.